Return to Headlines

 The Western New York Maritime Charter School is not for everyone.
-A prospective Cadet need not strive for a military career after high school to excel at Maritime.
+A prospective Cadet or Middle School Candidate need not strive for a military career after high school to excel at Maritime.
 Rather that student must strive for excellence in whatever they do regardless of their chosen post-high school college and career path.
 If you have a desire to succeed in life and are willing to work for it, then Maritime is the school for you.
-Cadets can only be successful at Maritime if they are willing to put in hard work, rise to the challenge and exercise self-discipline.
+Cadets and Candidates can only be successful at Maritime if they are willing to put in hard work, rise to the challenge and exercise self-discipline.
 Nothing is given; everything must be earned.
-Centered on our four pillars of Academic Excellence, Character Development, Physical Development and Leadership Development Cadets are expected to continuously strive for self-improvement.
-A Cadet should never select the easiest path.
-Instead a Cadet should always seek out new challenges and by facing and overcoming them realize the potential that lies within.
-A Cadet who backs away from this challenge will not be successful at Maritime.
-A Cadet who rises to the challenge can never be held back from their goals and dreams.
+Centered on our four pillars of Academic Excellence, Character Development, Physical Development and Leadership Development Cadets and Candidates are expected to continuously strive for self-improvement.
+A Cadet or Candidate should never select the easiest path.
+Instead a Cadet or Candidate should always seek out new challenges and by facing and overcoming them realize the potential that lies within.
+A Cadet or Candidate who backs away from this challenge will not be successful at Maritime.
+A Cadet or Candidate who rises to the challenge can never be held back from their goals and dreams.

 Can you meet this standard?
-Do you have what it takes to be a Cadet at the Western New York Maritime Charter School?
+Do you have what it takes to be a Cadet or Middle School Candidate at the Western New York Maritime Charter School?